 “Stewardship” is the careful and responsible management of something entrusted to one’s care.
 Faithful stewardship of our financial resources makes our community life possible.
-We invite you to join us in supporting the work and ministry of Redeemer through a financial commitment.
+We invite you to join us in supporting the work and ministry of Redeemer through the financial commitment of a pledge.

 |Kick-off date||Living Epistles||Pledge Sunday|